Using Beluga with Nav2#

 If the robot is not spawned in gazebo, check the GAZEBO_MODEL_PATH environment variable set in the beluga_demo_nav2_launch.py file.

-You can use rviz2 tools to set the correct initial pose of the robot and to navigate the robot around the map.
+You can use rviz2 tools to navigate the robot around the map.